jimzord12/Game-Backend-Deploy/README.md

 This code is responsible for creating a Web Server and handling incoming HTTP requests from the Genera's Online Multiplayer Game.

 ## Technologies
 This Web Server is created by utilizing the power of the **Express.js** framework.
-Being written in JavaScript, it requires the use of the **Node.js runtime** environment in order to run.
+Constructed using the JavaScript programming language, it requires the use of the **Node.js runtime** environment in order to run.
 <br />

 Furthermore, this application utilizes a **MySQL database** to persistently store all essential data required for the game's operation.